sabbir10s/sabbir10s/README.md

 ## Hi 👋, I'm Sabbir Ahmed!

-Front-end developer specializing in React.js, JavaScript (ES6), CSS3, HTML5.
-I am eager to learn new things for updating and spreading my knowledge.
-I want to work with any renowned team, company or organization.
+I am a curious learner.
+I love to explore new features related to Programming and Development.
+I completed some MERN stack projects which are fully dynamic & responsive.
+Recently I worked with a team called M.M.A Developers.
+Where I contribute to building up an online event scheduling website.
+I want to work with a team or a company to build up my career as a Front End Developer.
 ## Connect with Me

 [![Facebook](https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white)](https://www.facebook.com/sabbir10s/)